xeroxster/consent-load-order-scanner/README.md

 * MV3 service workers can be suspended by Chrome, but the scan's event stream keeps it alive for the \~35 s window in practice.

-## Legal

-This software is provided as-is with no warranties.

 ## Author

 Ryan Vinelli, 2026